 Jan 16, 2022

-Confusion Clearup
+Confusion Clear-up

-(Coherent) noise: A type of procedural generation primitive which consists of continuous (typically also smooth) randomized bumps and valleys in an N-dimensional coordinate space.
+• (Coherent) noise: A type of procedural generation primitive which consists of continuous (typically also smooth) randomized bumps and valleys in an N-dimensional coordinate space.
 Multiple layers of noise can be combined in different ways to create a wide variety of effects.

-Perlin noise: A specific algorithm for generating such noise, which smoothly interpolates between the ramps of pseudorandomly-chosen slope directions (gradient vectors) assigned to each vertex on a square/cube grid.
+• Perlin noise: A specific algorithm for generating such noise, which smoothly interpolates between the ramps of pseudorandomly-chosen slope directions (gradient vectors) assigned to each vertex on a square/cube grid.

-Fractal Brownian motion: A technique in which multiple layers (“octaves”) of some noise are combined to yield a new result with richer detail.
+• Fractal Brownian motion: A technique in which multiple layers (“octaves”) of some noise are combined to yield a new result with richer detail.
 Each layer is assigned a different frequency and amplitude.
 It’s often abbreviated fBm or simply called fractal noise.

 Two additional terms I will use throughout the article are defined as follows:

-- (Noise) algorithm: A scheme for generating noise which includes certain defining steps.
+• (Noise) algorithm: A scheme for generating noise which includes certain defining steps.

-- (Noise) implementation: A specific embodiment of a noise algorithm in code or other media.
+• (Noise) implementation: A specific embodiment of a noise algorithm in code or other media.

 Perlin: A Square Noise

 Perlin noise is visibly square-biased.
 It’s smooth and random, as formulas call for, but the features and shapes the noise creates fall predominantly in alignment 45 or 90 degrees to the input coordinates.
-This phenomenon persists globally throughout the noise, offering little break or gap inbetween.
+This phenomenon persists globally throughout the noise, offering little break or gap in-between.
 Such behavior is ill-fit for applications of this category, especially if a solution is to be upheld as a standard.

 Why Avoid Squareness?

 Whether the goal is realism or fantasy, the purpose of noise is generally the same: to mimic patterns in nature.
 One of nature’s fundamental properties is isotropy, or the even distribution of patterns regardless of angle.
 Nature doesn’t have a grid, and it doesn’t pick any directions as favorites.
 It’s worth being able to explore one’s terrain, for example, to find cliffs, mountains, valleys, and coastlines that follow many directions rather than primarily those on a compass rose.
 Procedural primitives that capture this effectively fulfill more of our visual expectations, and immerse us better in the end result.
-Directional uniformity is central to the role noise plays in procedural generation, just as the curvature itself is.
+Directional uniformity is as central to the role noise plays in procedural generation as the curvature itself is.

 What Causes It?

 The Perlin noise algorithm is based on a square, cubic, or in general hypercubic grid.
-On each vertex of this grid, it chooses slope directions (gradient vectors), computes their extrapolations, then mixes them together with their neighbors.
-Its bias is a straightaway consequence of this grid structure, and how the gradients interact on it.
+On each vertex of this structure, it chooses slope directions (gradient vectors), computes their extrapolations, then mixes them together with their neighbors.
+Its bias is a straightaway consequence of this arrangement, and how the gradients interact on it.
 New gradients only come in at grid vertices, and their bumps only join together across vertices of the same cell.
 Features with grid-favored angles merge with no effort, while those with the rest aren’t often so successful.
 The resulting patterns adhere to the grid, thereby following the coordinate directions which form its basis.

 Uses 2D slice of 2002 "Improved Noise" gradients.